user profile avatar

 Bio

-I'm a first-year college student at UMN Twin Cities pursing a degree in human physiology.
-I aspire to one day become a physician, specifically an anesthesiologist, and help those in pain return to a happy and healthy life best I can.
+I'm a second-year college student at UMN Twin Cities pursing a degree in human physiology.
+I aspire to one day become a physician, specifically an anesthesiologist or addiction physician, and help those going through tough times return to a happy and healthy life best I can.
+I currently have an amazing job as an ED scribe, as well as work part time completely odd jobs.
 I am very passionate about both human and animal rights and like to keep myself up to date with the current happenings around the world.
-In my free time, I enjoy trying new recipes, going on bike rides, getting some exercise in at the gym, binging all kinds of tv shows, and spending quality time with my pets.
+In my free time, I enjoy trying out new plant-based recipes, going on bike rides and hikes, playing board games with friends and family, growing saplings and a variety or herbs from my city apartment, and upcycling old material into forts for my two cats, Iris and Token.

 Education